Closer to You (J. J. Cale album)

-Closer to You is the 11th studio album by J. J. Cale, released in 1994.
-It was published under the independent French label Delabel and distributed by Virgin Records.
+Closer to You is the eleventh studio album by American singer-songwriter J. J. Cale, released on August 23, 1994 through the independent French label Delabel and distributed by Virgin Records.

-Recording
+Composition

-Closer to You is best remembered for the change in sound from Cale’s previous albums due to the prominence of synthesizers, with Cale employing the instrument on five of the twelve songs.
+Closer to You is noted for the change in sound from Cale’s previous albums, primarily due to the prominence of synthesizers, which Cale employs on five of the album's songs.
 Although the use of synthesizers may have seemed like a left turn for hardcore fans used to his laidback, rootsy sound, it was not new; Cale had used synthesizers on his 1976 Troubadour album.
 In an interview with Vintage Guitar in 2004, Cale acknowledged the dismay some fans felt, recalling: